DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/label/border/border.md

 ---
 ---
 ##### shortDescription
-Specifies border options for point labels.
+Specifies border properties for point labels.

 ---
-Use this object to make the borders of point labels visible/invisible and set up border options such as color and width.
+Use this object to make the borders of point labels visible/invisible and set up border properties such as color and width.